-Along with the best overall image quality, easy workflows, and an intuitive menu structure, one of the major appeals of the ARRI ALEXA for professional filmmakers has been its exceptionally high build quality.
+Along with the best overall image quality, easy workflows, and an intuitive operation, one of the major appeals of the ARRI ALEXA for professional filmmakers has been its exceptionally high build quality.
 Rugged and dependable, ALEXA can be used in the most extreme conditions and will continue to work, day after day, year after year.
-Many early models have logged more than 10,000 operational hours when they come in for a service, and ARRI continues to support and repair every ALEXA ever made, as well as sell them through the ARRI Certified Pre-Owned program.
+Many early models have logged more than 10,000 operational hours when they come in for service, and ARRI continues to support and repair every ALEXA ever made, as well as sell them through the ARRI Certified Pre-Owned program.
 Long-lasting return on investment for customers has always been an integral element of the ALEXA system, and the cameras hold their value well.

 Typifying the world-renowned precision and reliability of German engineering, ALEXA cameras have won the respect not just of cinematographers, but all those involved in the filmmaking process.
 Director Keanu Reeves, who used ALEXA on his film “Man of Tai Chi,” said: “We’ve been shooting in water, high temperatures, dust, using strobe effects, really pushing the camera—it’s been getting a good workout!
 ALEXA is easy to work with and very well made.”